 #1 Strength train often enough 🏋️♀️

 You've heard it before.
 To build muscle, strength training should be the main focus of your workouts.
-And hitting the right training frequency is key.
+But did you also know, that hitting the right training frequency is key.

 If you don't strength train often enough, your muscles won’t be challenged and therefore not see a reason to grow.
-On the other hand, if you strength train too often, your muscles won’t have enough time to recover and you might do more damage than good - kind of like painting the second layer of paint before the first layer is dry.
+On the other hand, if you strength train too often, your muscles won’t have enough time to recover and you won't be able to lift as heavy or get the most out of your workouts.

 How to do it: